 Hey, we all have to escape sometimes right?
-Whether for a Holiday or a vacation you can’t be tied to your blog 24/7 nor should you be.
-The reality though, is that blogging (especially in the beginning) can be a totally time consuming process.
+Whether during the Holidays or for a much needed vacation you can’t be tied to your blog 24/7 nor should you be.
+The reality though, is that blogging can be a totally time consuming process.
 Much more than people realize.
 Consistency is one of the most important factors to blogging success.
-Once your blog is established and on auto pilot it gets a bit easier, but for newbie bloggers and website owners the thought of going away on holiday and leaving your baby blog unattended can put you in downright panic mode!
+Once your blog is established and especially if you outsource some help it gets a bit easier, but for newbie bloggers and website owners the thought of going away on holiday and leaving your baby blog unattended can put you in downright panic mode!
 But let’s face it, we all have holidays, events, family members, and other things to tend to.
 Life, after all should not be just about working, blogging, posting and constantly coming up with new content.
 Here’s how to keep your blog running smoothly even while you’re away.

 This level of consistency is super important and helps maintain for me a steady level of traffic.

 When you decide to have a blog, remember, it’s operating 24 hours a day, 7 days a week.

 After all, your blog is your business and it should be treated as such.

 So even though it’s producing passive income (and that’s the ultimate goal for you) it still needs tending to in many, many ways.

 Therefore, batching your content is the best way to ensure that your blog will have new fresh content for your readers.